 Proxy Not Allowed

-The Work Group recognizes that competing interests sometimes prohibit a member’s ability to participate in person at all meetings.
-However, in the interest of encouraging the dynamic exchange of ideas, the Work Group does not endorse/allow participation by proxy.
+The WG recognizes that competing interests sometimes prohibit a member’s ability to participate in person at all meetings.
+However, in the interest of encouraging the dynamic exchange of ideas, the WG does not endorse/allow participation by proxy.

-If an organization feels strongly enough about a particular topic to want to vote, that organization shall send adequate representation.
+If an organization feels strongly enough about a particular topic to want to participate in the vote, that organization shall send adequate representation.
 Where possible, the co-chairs should accommodate schedules to ensure such representation can be present in the appropriate venue.

 Statement of Position